z0mbieparade/thelounge-plugin-external-notify/TESTING.md

    - ✅ No error about missing configuration
 3. If errors occur:
    - ✅ Check configuration file exists
-   - ✅ Verify Pushover credentials are correct
+   - ✅ Verify Pushover credentials are correct (30 characters each)

 #### Test 6: Test Notification
 **Expected Result**: Test notification is received on your device